rweigel/cdawmeta/issues.md

    The explanation is that [`PO_H2_TIM` has a variable named `H_Epoch`](https://hapi-server.org/meta/cdaweb/#datasetID=PO_H2_TIM) (upper case "E").

 8\.
 [The logfile](http://mag.gmu.edu/git-data/cdawmeta/data/cdaweb.errors.log) has many errors associated with the fact that `spase_DatasetResourceID` does not start with `spase://`.
-I think an empty space is placed there because a SPASE record does not exist, which may be there to make validation pass on a validator that only checks for a non-empty string.
+I think an empty space is placed there because a SPASE record does not exist, which may be there to make validation pass when using a validator that only checks for a non-empty string.
 There are also many `404` errors for URLs to `hpde.io` based on `spase_DatasetResourceID`.

 9\.